vmware-archive/container-tracer/README.md

 - If everything is ok, there should be `tracer-node` pods running on each Kubernetes node and a `tracer-svc` pod, which serves the REST API.

+### Usage
+After installing container-tracer, you can interact with it using a [REST API](docs/container-tracer-api.md).

 ## Documentation
 Look at the [container-tracer documentation](docs) for a detailed explanation of the container-tracer architecture and description of the REST API.